Cvicnaire/Top_Secret_Tech/README.md

 Extremely Rough outline of what we could possibly do with a workflow manager

+How it works:

+This is python program that is designed to assemble workflows based on the given task files.
+An inputs json file is generated based on the workflow given.

 ** How to use:
 1. clone repo